Sarcastic-Soul/AI-PDF-ChatApp/README.md

 - 📦 Qdrant as the vector store
 - 🧾 LangChain for chunking and semantic search
 - ⚙️ BullMQ for background PDF processing
-- 💬 Modern frontend using Catppuccin theme, Next.js, Clerk, ShadCN, Tailwind CSS, and Framer Motion
+- 💬 Modern frontend using Catppuccin theme, Next.js, ShadCN, Tailwind CSS, and Framer Motion

 ---